rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

         C:\>sc query driveclient
         [SC] EnumQueryServicesStatus:OpenService FAILED 1060:

         The specified service does not exist as an installed service.

 ### Uninstall the agent from older versions of Windows

 **Note**: Complete the following steps **ONLY** if uninstalling the agent from Window's agent version 1.18 or lower.
+You can check your agent version by using the following steps:

+1. Log in to the [Cloud Control Panel](http://login.rackspace.com/).
+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
+3. In the top navigation bar, select **Backups**.
-You can check your agent version by logging into your Cloud Control Panel, clicking on the "Backup" tab, and selecting your backup system.
-The version number is listed under *System Details.* If your version is higher than 1.18, see the previous section for instructions on how to uninstall.
+4. Select your backup system.

+   The version number appears under *System Details*.
+If your version is higher than 1.18, see the previous section for instructions about how to uninstall.

 To proceed for versions 1.18 or lower, run `%programfiles%\driveclient\uninst.exe`.